 Played with in Persona 4.
 After a major character is seemingly Killed Off for Real, the protagonist's surrogate father figure, a by-the-book and thoroughly incorruptible policeman, runs off apparently to kill the man thought responsible; this is part of a Batman Gambit on the part of the writers to induce the player to kill the suspect when given the opportunity, which is a one-way ticket to the Bad Ending.
 Later on, after having some time to chill out (like the player characters) he was able to see that the evidence surrounding him just didn't fit and wanted to just get some more info from him.

-Subverted in Metal Gear Solid 3: Snake Eater, in which we are initially led to believed that Naked Snake's mentor, The Boss, had defected to the Soviet Union.
-It turns out that the defection was a ruse to gain Volgin's trust and acquired the Philosopher's Legacy, but after Volgin framed The Boss for the destruction of Sokolov's Research Facility, alerting her presence to Khrushchev, the US sent Naked Snake to kill her and cover up her involvement.
+Subverted in Metal Gear Solid 3, in which we are initially led to believed that Naked Snake's mentor, The Boss, had defected to the Soviet Union.
+It turns out that the defection was a ruse to gain Volgin's trust and acquired the Philosophers' Legacy, but after Volgin framed The Boss for the destruction of Sokolov's Research Facility, alerting her presence to Khrushchev, the U.S. sent Snake to kill her and cover up her involvement.
+This essentially shifts the target of his broken bedestal moment from his mentor to his government.
+Increases even further in later games when it is revealed that the U.S. government fully intended to have Snake kill off The Boss from the very beginning regardless.

 Disgaea 3 has Super Hero Aurum, beloved by humans (and some demons) and idolized by Almaz.
 By the end of the game, you discover that he has gone out of his way to make Mao into the most horrible villain imaginable, trying to manipulate him into attacking the human world, simply out of boredom from having no "worthy" opponents.
 And when this fails thanks to the Power of Friendship, even the demons of the party call him out for his blatantly villainous actions, with Mao declaring cowardly Almaz a far more superior hero than Aurum.